mjedmonds/mjedmonds.github.io/CS50/notes_md/unit5_Looping.md

 }
 ```

-* The _intitialization_ statement is executed once - at the beginning of the loop
+* The _initialization_ statement is executed once - at the beginning of the loop
   * Typically, you would assign some variable to be a particular value in this loop section
 * The _controlling condition_ is the test executed to determine whether or not the loop should run again.
   * It is checked when the loop starts.
 * The _loop-ending statement_ is typically a form of incrementing/decrementing a value.
   * This statement is executed at the end of every loop statement, but before the controlling condition is checked
   * If you used a `continue` statement, this statement is also executed (i.e. it is not skipped because of the use of a `continue`).
 * Any of these may be omitted.
-    * You do not have to run an intialization statement
+  * You do not have to run an initialization statement
-    * You do not have to provide a controlling condiiton
+  * You do not have to provide a controlling condition
     * What must you do to make sure your loop terminates if this is omitted?
   * You do not have to provide a loop ending statement
     * What must you do to make sure your loop terminates if this is omitted?
 * Counting example:

 ```c